 Contact Wilshire Law Firm for Answers

-Since 2007, our experienced California auto accident lawyers have helped thousands of people with their injury claims, including UM claims, and have obtained more than $100 million on their behalf.
-We invite you to call us at (800) 522-7274 for a FREE consultation.
+Since 2007, the experienced personal injury and accident lawyers of Wilshire Law Firm have helped thousands of people with their injury claims, including uninsured motorist claims, and have obtained more than $350 million on their behalf.
+We invite you to call us at (800) 522-7274 for your FREE consultation.
 Only by consulting our legal experts will you know where you stand and what you can do to secure a better future for you and your family.